mrOverseer/DynamicBulwarks/README.md

 - Angle change in special mortar wave
 - More distance in suicide wave
 - 2 news hostiles and waves
-- More points to kill
+- More points and random for kill
 - Change default parameters
 - Add several items to loot blacklist
 - Other minor changes